Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Yoatzot Halacha

-Yoatzot Halacha are women certified by a panel of Orthodox rabbis to be a resource for women with questions regarding Taharat Hamishpachah (an area of Jewish Law that relates to marriage, sexuality and women's health).
+Yoatzot Halacha are female advisors in taharat hamishpacha (family purity), an area of Jewish Law that relates to marriage, sexuality and women’s health.
 This role was devised to assist women who are more comfortable discussing very personal issues with another woman.

 Women preparing to become Yoatzot Halacha are chosen for their extensive Torah scholarship, leadership ability, and deep religious commitment.
-They devote two years (over 1000 hours) to intensive study with rabbinic authorities in Taharat Hamishpachah.
-In addition, they receive training from experts in modern medicine and psychology, including gynecology, infertility, women's health, family dynamics and sexuality.
+They devote two years (over 1000 hours) to intensive study of taharat hamishpacha, and are certified by a panel of Orthodox rabbis.
+In addition, they receive training from experts in medicine and psychology, including gynecology, fertility, women’s health, family dynamics, and sexuality.
+To learn more, please see our article on Becoming a Yoetzet Halacha.

 Users of Internet filtering services: This site discusses sensitive subjects that some services filter without visual indication.
 A page that appears 100% complete might actually be missing critical Jewish-law or medical information.
 To ensure that you view the pages accurately, ask the filtering service to whitelist all pages under yoatzot.org.